All About Fermented Foods

 How much should you eat in a day?

-1/4 of a cup is the suggested serving per day.
-The serving size suggestion on our nutrition facts is for 1/4 of a cup of the solid vegetable matter (not including the brine).
+2 Tablespoons, drained is the suggested serving per day.
+The serving size suggestion on our nutrition facts is for 2 tablespoons of the solid vegetable matter (not including the brine).

 What is the Sodium content of your products

 When fermenting foods safely it is necessary to use at least a 2.25% salt concentration for the best probiotic population to thrive.
 This is what we use to ferment vegetables in our barrels.
 With that being said, the serving size suggestion on our nutrition facts is for 2 Tablespoons of the solid vegetable matter (not including the brine).
 2 Tablespoons of our fermented vegetables has 275 mg of salt.
 The brine in the jar that remains can be eaten and added to meals and drinks as well.
 The brine has about 450 mg of sodium per 2 Tablespoons.